-The newest ride at the Magic Kingdom is the Seven Dwarfs Mine Train, which is part dark ride, part coaster.
+The newest of the Disney World Magic Kingdom rides is the Seven Dwarfs Mine Train, which is part dark ride, part coaster.
 It’s the smoothest ride you can imagine, and you’ll want to ride over and over again.
 There’s an interactive queue, but FastPass is also available.
 It’s extremely popular, since it’s so new.

 The Many Adventures of Winnie the Pooh

 Younger kids will love this dark ride, which takes you through a story featuring Winnie and Pooh and Friends.
 Older kids probably won’t be as interested in this one.